How to Mount a TV Above a Fireplace (and Watch Comfortably)

 Above-fireplace TV mounting is one of the most requested — and trickiest — installations.
 Done right, it looks stunning.
 Done wrong, it causes neck strain, heat damage, and cable nightmares.
 Here's how to do it correctly.

-Choose the right mount
+Choose the Right Mount

 Use a full-motion or tilting mount.
 Fireplace mantels sit at 54–60 inches, putting the TV center at 70–80 inches — far above seated eye level.
 A mount that tilts 10–15 degrees downward dramatically reduces neck strain.
 Full-motion mounts allow the screen to swivel and pull out for optimal angles.

-Check for heat risk
+Check for Heat Risk

 Hold your hand at the wall position where the TV will hang while the fireplace runs for 20 minutes.
 If it's noticeably warm, install a mantel shelf that redirects heat forward, or choose a mantel insert with a heat deflector.
 Most electric and gas fireplaces emit heat forward — wood-burning ones emit heat upward and require more caution.

-Find the mounting surface
+Find the Mounting Surface

 Locate studs or solid masonry with a stud finder.
 Above a fireplace, you may hit a header, tile, brick, or stone.
 Masonry requires hammer-drill bits and masonry anchors rated for the TV weight.
 Tile requires a diamond-tip bit and careful drilling to avoid cracking.